 A “restricted joint” issue often occurs after an injury, such as falling and twisting your back, or wrenching your shoulder.
 The injury to the joint leads to muscle spasms and restricted movement.
 A skilled physical therapist practices joint mobilization movements, such as a “glide and slide” of opposing bones, in order to get the joints working properly again.

 At times, muscles work themselves into abnormal states, in which the muscle’s stretch reflex has difficulty relaxing itself.
 To treat this, physical therapists use a technique known as “strain/counterstrain” that guides the problematic muscle into positions that are “opposite” the ones at which pain and tenderness starts.
 Staying in this position of slight tension helps relieve the spasms by gently pulling the muscles into the opposite direction of the reflex spasms.

 Where can I get manual therapy for my pain and stiffness?

 Our expert physical therapists are highly qualified to practice manual therapy.
-With years of specialized training, we provide gentle, hands-on therapies that address a broad range of muscle and joint conditions and injuries.
+With years of specialized training, our physical therapist provide gentle, hands-on therapies that address a broad range of muscle and joint conditions and injuries.
 This includes massage (soft tissue mobilization), joint mobilization, and neuromuscular techniques to help you feel better.
 Contact us at at Grand Forks, Grafton, Park River & Minot, ND & Detroit Lakes, East Grand Forks, Park Rapids & Thief River Falls, MN centers to schedule an appointment!